Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/nodes/IntegerValue/documentation.md

 * _min/max mode_

   * The mode in which the _value_ input is constrained.
-See the “min/max mode” section in the Appendix for more information.
+See the <a href="/concepts/GeneralConcepts/misc.md" target="_blank">min/max mode</a> section for more information.

 * _min_